KQM-git/TCL/characters/electro/fischl.md

 | GU | 2B |
 | Damage Type | Charged Attack |

-This can be used to activate the passive on prototype crescent when it hits a weak point.
+* This can be used to activate the passive on prototype crescent when the bolt hits a humanoid, as the top of their heads are their weakpoint hitbox.

 {% endtab %}

 {% tab title="Ascension 4" %}